chinchalinchin/github-workflows/README.md

 ### Variables

-If your modules contain variables without default parameters, then in order to test the release of your module in the CI pipeline, you will need to copy the sample file _.sample.tfvars_ into a file named _.tf_vars_ in the root of the repository and adjust the variables to your particular project.
+If your modules contain variables without default parameters, then in order to test the release of your module in the CI pipeline, you will need to copy the sample file _.sample.tfvars_ into a file named _.tfvars_ in the root of the repository and adjust the variables to your particular project.
 This file is consumed in the _.github/workflows/tf-release.yml_ during the `plan`, `apply` and `destroy` steps.

 See [TFVar Files](https://www.terraform.io/language/values/variables#variable-definitions-tfvars-files) for more info.